rynehx/Bravaudio/README.md

 ## Features & Implementation

 Bravaudio is a music playing app that allows users to play music through tracks and playlists of other users.
 Users, tracks, and playlists all have distinct pages.
-A likes feature is implemented for tracks and playlists.
-A user's liked tracks and playlists are shown on the user's show page and the user's collections page.
-Each track and playlist page shows users whom liked the track or playlist.
+A likes feature is implemented for both tracks and playlists.
+A user's liked tracks and playlists are shown on the user's show page and the user's collection page.
+Each track and playlist page shows the users whom liked the track or playlist.
 Fuzzy search for users, tracks, and playlist is implemented using a ranking algorithm that checks the proximity of the queried characters.

 ## Single-Page App